-Item Kind of vessel Conditions 6.1 Personal watercraft: (a) that is in service category Class 2C, 2D or 2E; and (b) to which an aerial freestyle device is attached; and (c) that is used in aerial freestyle device operations The vessel must meet the design, construction and equipment standards mentioned in NSCV Part G that apply to the vessel.
-The aerial freestyle device hose must be fastened to the bow of the PWC without any strain on the hose coupling.
-The aerial freestyle device must not be modified to enable a person to take full flight control from an instructor.
-The PWC must carry an air horn.
+Item Kind of vessel Conditions 6.1 Personal watercraft: (a) that is in service category Class 2C, 2D or 2E; and The vessel must meet the design, construction and equipment standards mentioned in NSCV Part G that apply to the vessel.

+Item Kind of vessel Conditions (b) to which an aerial freestyle device is attached; and(c) that is used in aerial freestyle device 2.
+The aerial freestyle device hose must be fastened to the bow of the PWC without any strain on the hose coupling.3.
+The aerial freestyle device must not operations be modified to enable a person to take full flight control from an instructor.
+4. The PWC must carry an air horn.